 The Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) invites families to join them on the second Saturday of each month for a morning of seining.
-This family-friendly, hands-on event offers a unique opportunity for families to learn the art of seining, a fishing method that involves dragging a large net through the water to capture fish and other aquatic creatures.
+This family-friendly, hands-on event offers a unique opportunity to learn the art of seining, dragging a large net through the water to capture fish and other aquatic creatures.

 Admission: This event is free, but a $3.00 per vehicle parking fee applies.
 Reservations are required, so please register in advance to secure your spot.